Isabella Grinevskaya: 1900s–1910s

 In May 1903 she published Bab, a five-act poetic drama based on the life of the founder of Bábism.
 It was performed on stage the following January at the St. Petersburg Literary-Artistic Society Theatre (now home to the Bolshoi Drama Theatre), directed by Evtikhii Karpov and produced by Aleksey Suvorin.
 The play was praised for its literary quality, most notably by Leo Tolstoy.
 A ban on its production in the city was nonetheless imposed by government censors after five performances.
 Still, the drama had successful runs in Astrakhan and Poltoratsk, and would return to the Petrograd stage post-February Revolution in April 1917.
 It would later be translated into German, French, and Tatar.

 Grinevskaya emigrated to Constantinople in around 1910.
 In early 1911, she spent two weeks in Egypt as the guest of ʻAbdu'l-Bahá, an account of which she published as "A Journey to the Countries of the Sun" in 1914.
-Her drama Bekha-Ulla, a sequel to Bab on the life of the Baháʼu'lláh, was published in 1912 but never performed.
+Her drama Bekha-Ulla, a sequel to Bab on the life of Baháʼu'lláh, was published in 1912 but never performed.
 She returned to the Russian Empire at the outbreak of World War I, settling in Kharkov.

 Other writings of this era include the play Surovye dni (1909; 'Harsh Days'), set during the Cossack Rebellion of 1773–75, the collections Salute to Heroes (1915) and From the Book of Life (1915), and the pamphlet The Right of Books, in which she protested against censorship.